 Many commands require confirmation in order to avoid doing things you didn't want by mistake, like cancelling an event or disabling a feature.

-To confirm or cancel the action, you must click on either 🇾 or 🇳.
+To confirm or cancel the action, you must click on the icons that appear below the message.
 The bot will only listen to the person that used the command.
 If no answer is given after a certain amount of time, the action will be cancelled.

 When used in private messages, the bot has no way of removing your reactions, so you must remove them and add them yourself again.

 Some commands, allow you to filter their character list by vocation.
 Allowing you to easily find a certain vocation.